 Views from Traditional Chinese Medicine

-In traditional Chinese medicine, bird nests are believed to have cooling properties, which can help balance the “yin” and “yang” energies in the body.
+In traditional Chinese medicine, bird nests are believed to have cooling properties, which can help balance the “yin” and “yang” energies in the body for those with some ‘yin’ or essence deficiency.
 This balance is considered particularly important during pregnancy to support the overall health and well-being of the mother and baby.

 Western Medicine Perspective